WHAT IS A POEM?

 POEM STRUCTURES: TYPES OF POETRY AND THEIR CHARACTERISTICS

-Lyric poetry concerns itself mainly with the poet’s emotional life; that is, it’s written in their voice and expresses solid thoughts and emotions.
+Lyric poetry mainly concerns the poet’s emotional life; it’s written in their voice and expresses solid thoughts and emotions.
 There is only one voice in a lyric poem, and we see the world from that single perspective.
 Most modern poetry is lyric poetry in that it is personal and introspective.

 As its name implies, narrative poetry is concerned with storytelling.
 Just as in a prose story, a narrative poem will most likely follow the conventions of the plot, including elements such as conflict, rising action, climax, resolution etc. Again, as in prose stories, narrative poems will most likely be peopled with characters to perform the actions of the tale.